champ3oy/blackstar-docs/documentation/getUserKYC.md

 6. If there are any issues with the user's KYC, the `errorMessage` and `rejectionReason` fields may contain relevant information.
 7. The `currentSectionIdentifier` can be used to determine which part of the KYC process the user is currently on, which may be useful for multi-step KYC processes.
 8. This endpoint does not require any parameters as it retrieves information for the authenticated user based on their access token.

-This API endpoint provides a comprehensive view of a user's KYC information, including their submitted answers and the full structure of the KYC form.
-It can be used to display the user's KYC status, review their submitted information, or continue an in-progress KYC process.